ALT-F4-LLC/kickstart.nix/README.md

 8. Update the following value(s) in `flake.nix` configuration:

+> [!IMPORTANT]
+> The `username` value must be updated with your system username.
+Once updated, remove `throw` to remove error while switching.

 ```nix
 let
     username = throw "<username>"; # TODO: replace with user name and remove throw